unphased/ply/README.md

 None yet, the library is not yet in a functional state.

-The goal is to support any platforrm which does not place unreasonable requirements on code change to the library.
+The goal is to support any platform which does not place unreasonable requirements for platform-specific code to the library.
 This means that IE9 support is tentative and IE<=8 support is out of the question.

-To be thoroughly incomplete and in rough order of dev priority:
+It goes without saying that browsers built with Webkit is the primary target.

+Here is an incomplete full list of platforms:

 - iOS6 Mobile Safari 6
 - iOS5 Mobile Safari 5